CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/bgm-switch.md

 date: 23-04-2022
 ---

+{:.disclaimer.info}
+This patch is shipped with DuckStation starting with v0.1-9669.

 {::options auto_id_prefix="{{ page.id | split: '/' | last }}-" /}

 This cheat allows for switching the in-race music by pressing <kbd>R3</kbd>.
 Holding <kbd>R3</kbd> will mute music instead.